 The following is a recounting of my first meeting with the United States of America’s Federal Bureau of Investigation.
 My name at the time was Francis Heart . . .

 On an old, rickety porch rocking chair I sat, swinging back and forth as a cool breeze blew up my forearms and continued to my shoulders.
 Besides endless fields and the barn off to the side of this lonesome house, the setting sun was the only thing to look at–but oh, what a sight it was to see.
-It amazed me how such vibrant, colorful warmth of color filled farmlands so desolate.
+It amazed me how such a vibrant warmth of color filled farmlands so desolate.
 As the hooting of an owl welcomed the coming night, I felt I could never get tired of it, though I knew we’d have to leave soon.

 As my sense of calm reached its peak that eve though, a dust cloud trailed something far off in the distance: a car.
 “Eva,” I called back toward the house, a ring of urgency in my voice.